-- Open your image in the PicMonkey Editor.
+- Open your image in the PicMonkey editor.

 - When you’re done, click Apply.

-Orton is kind of a big deal—so much so that we’ve given it a whole write-up of its own, but here’s the quick version: Orton is a famous photography technique that achieves saturated color and dreamy softness by layering two exposures of the same photo, a sharp original and a slightly out-of-focus copy.
+Orton is kind of a big deal—so much so that we’ve given it a whole write-up of its own, but here’s the nutshell: Orton is a famous photography technique that achieves saturated color and dreamy softness by layering two exposures of the same photo, a sharp original and a slightly out-of-focus copy.
 Our digital version does the same in one click.

 Since photo effects are better with a little of your own inimitable touch, you’ll wanna get to know Orton’s sliders for fiddling and other joyful experiments: